-Immerse yourself in jazz tonight
+I'm immersed in jazz tonight

-File.9 Big Band Encyclopedia (written by Koichi Shibata)
+File 9 Big Band Encyclopedia (written by Koichi Shibata)

-Koichi Shibata, who has been the general director of this event for many years, is a genuine addict born in 1946 at an ironworks in Nishi-ku, Yokohama.
-By the way, the definition of "Hamakko” is refreshing, positive, kind-hearted, and caring.
+Koichi Shibata, the general director of this event for many years, was born in 1946 in an iron factory in Nishi-ku, Yokohama, and is a genuine addict.
+By the way, the definition of a “Hamakko” is to be refreshing, positive, kind, and caring.
 Mr. Shibata applies to all of them.